 I want to do business with a company that treats emailing me as a privilege, not a transaction." - Andrea Mignolo

-Personalisation goes even beyond using the recipient’s name to sending timely and relevant info.
-This can be achieved by segmenting your audience and sending carefully crafted emails to recipients based on actions completed, interests and demographics.
+Personalization goes even beyond using the recipient’s name to sending timely and relevant info.
+This can be achieved by segmenting your audience and sending carefully crafted emails to recipients based on actions completed, interests, and demographics.

 Use a real person’s email address

 Why does this even make a difference?
-For the simple fact that people are generally more receptive to emails from people and it feels more personal.
-Also personal addresses usually have an avatar associated with it giving a sense of familiarity.
+For the simple fact that people are generally more receptive to emails from real people and, it feels more personal.
+Also, personal addresses usually have an avatar associated with them giving a sense of familiarity.
 It’s also much more likely for someone to reply to an email from someone they can relate to, rather than a generic or departmental email having no idea who will actually read it.
-Remember that email is a two way street.
+Remember that email is a two-way street.

 As the saying goes, “timing is everything”!
 Research has shown that the best times to send emails across industries are 6am, 10am, 2pm and 8pm, with 10am holding the top spot.
 In terms of days of the week, depending on the industry it varies between weekend and mid-week.
 [Source: CoSchedule].
 Test it for yourself and see what works best for your business.